Hunter River Crossing

 How did Qenos help?

 A safe and cost effective solution was chosen in the form of a dual 1200mm PN16 polyethylene pipeline installed by means of horizontal directional drilling.
-The pipe was made using Qenos Alkadyne HDF145B PE100 High Density Polyethylene pipe resin and was manufactured at Iplex Pipelines’ Albury plant.
+The pipe was made using Qenos Alkadyne HDF145B (discontinued grade) PE100 High Density Polyethylene pipe resin and was manufactured at Iplex Pipelines’ Albury plant.

 Resistance to Slump

 The 109 mm thick wall of the pipe presents a challenge to most PE100 pipe materials, which tend to slump during manufacturing of large bore pipes.
-Alkadyne HDF145B is designed to resist slumping and produced a pipeline with excellent dimensional stability that was manufactured at high production speeds.
+Alkadyne HDF145B (discontinued grade) is designed to resist slumping and produced a pipeline with excellent dimensional stability that was manufactured at high production speeds.

 Rapid Installation and Readiness